labordynamicsinstitute/replicability-training/jira-workflow-training.md

 - This lets us know that you have started working on replication.

 At this stage, you are collecting information.
-- [ ] start by [creating a repository](https://bitbucket.org/repo/create) (for detailed instructions, see the [Wiki page](https://github.com/labordynamicsinstitute/replicability-training/wiki/Setting-up-a-repository-on-Bitbucket))
+- [ ] start by [creating a repository](https://bitbucket.org/repo/import) (for detailed instructions, see the [Wiki page](https://github.com/labordynamicsinstitute/replicability-training/wiki/Setting-up-a-repository-on-Bitbucket))
   - the repository name should be the name of the JIRA issue (e.g., `aearep-123`)
   - Be sure that `aeaverification` is always the "owner" of the report on Bitbucket.
 - [x] populate the repository with the latest version of the [template](https://github.com/AEADataEditor/replication-template) (*If you used the "Import Repository" technique outlined on the [wiki](https://github.com/labordynamicsinstitute/replicability-training/wiki/Setting-up-a-repository-on-Bitbucket), this is already done!*)

+- [ ] Clone the Bitbucket repository onto the computer you are working on (`git clone https://yourname@bitbucket.org/aeaverification/aearep-xxx.git` )
 - [ ] Delete (`git rm`) unused files from the template!
 Example: `git rm README.md template-config.R` if the replication archive does not contain any R files (you can do this at any time before writing the **Preliminary Report**)
 - [ ] From the JIRA issue, download and add Manuscript, README.
   - Download from Jira issue attachments.
 The manuscript is often called `PDF_Proof.pdf`.
   - Add to the root of the repository, and add them to the Git repo (e.g., `git add PDF_Proof.pdf readme.pdf`)